Summer and Expanded Learning Strategy Chart

 In Making Summer Count: How Summer Programs Can Boost Children's Learning, researchers from RAND find evidence that summer programs can help ease summer learning loss, identify obstacles to providing these programs, analyze their costs, and offer recommendations for putting them into place.
 The Cost of Quality Out-of-School-Time Programs explores the range of costs of sound summer and after-school programs.

-Launched in 2010, this newest of Wallace’s major initiatives seeks to help school districts and nonprofits develop expanded learning time programs for poor city children.
-Wallace funding of about $25 million has included support for: the strengthening and expansion of exemplary summer learning and extended learning time organizations, and initial research for the field.
+Launched in 2010, this newest of Wallace’s major initiatives seeks to help school districts and nonprofits develop summer and expanded learning programs for poor city children.
+Wallace funding of about $25 million has included support for: the strengthening and expansion of exemplary summer learning and expanded learning organizations, and initial research for the field.